Dunstable set to get new splash park with £1.25 million boost

-A kids’ splash park and money to help restore the historic Priory House are among eight initiatives to benefit from £1.25million worth of co-funding given by Central Bedfordshire Council and Dunstable Town Council to help rejuvenate the town centre.
+A kids’ splash park and money to help restore the historic Priory House are amongst six initiatives to benefit from £1.25 million worth of co-funding given by us and Dunstable Town Council to help rejuvenate the town centre.

-Dunstable Town Council has already used some of the funding to purchase new street cleansing machines operated by their Town Rangers.
-Architectural lighting has been installed on Dunstable Conference Centre, Priory House, and Grove House, while new entrance features for Priory Gardens are now in use.
+Dunstable Town Council has already used some of the funding to purchase new street cleansing machines operated by its Town Centre Ranger.
+Architectural lighting has already been installed on Dunstable Conference Centre, Priory House, and Grove House, while new entrance features for Priory Gardens will soon be completed.
 These will help to restore the traditional character of Dunstable as a historic market town.

-In addition, Dunstable Town Council and Central Bedfordshire Council will be funding a number of other improvements in the town, including:
+In addition, we'll be funding a number of other improvements in the town with Dunstable Town Council:

-- a kids’ splash park in Bennett Memorial Recreation Ground near to the existing sports pavilion, as well as a new cafeteria and new community park space
+- a kids’ splash park to be named “Bennett’s Splash” in Bennett Memorial Recreation Ground near to the existing sports pavilion, as well as a new cafeteria, called Splashside Café

-- improved town signage and benches will be installed after the A5 Woodside Link Road is open.
+- improved town signage and benches will be installed as part of the A5 (High Street North de-trunking) improvement scheme.
 The signs will promote the heritage of the town more effectively, as well as new leisure facilities such as the Grove Skate Park and the splash park

-The money is part of £4million that we set aside for our Market Town Regeneration Fund.
-This comes from our own capital budget and aims to boost the vibrancy of market towns and promote their role in shaping and supporting economic growth, particularly for those towns which are facing population pressures.
-Overall, the funding is subsidising more than 30 projects across seven towns.
+The money is part of £4 million that we set aside for our Market Town Regeneration Fund last year.
+The money is from our own capital budget, and aims to boost the vibrancy of market towns and promote their role in shaping and supporting economic growth, particularly those towns which are facing population pressures.
+Overall the funding is subsidising more than 30 projects across seven towns.

 “We are delighted to be working in partnership with Dunstable Town Council.
-Backed by the continuing work we are delivering in areas of regeneration, business support, employment and skills, these projects will help ensure the vibrancy of Dunstable and celebrate its history.
-They will help ensure that Dunstable is a place where people want to live, work and play.”
+Backed by the continuing work the council is delivering in areas of regeneration, business support, employment and skills, these projects will help ensure the vibrancy of Dunstable and celebrate its history.
+They will help ensure that Dunstable is a place where people want to live, play and work.”